learn-co-curriculum/git-basics-readme/README.md

 ```

 With at least 1 new project file we can enable Git to start tracking changes.
 Type `git status`.
-Git will show you what your current repository looks like
+Git will show us what our current repository looks like
 and what changes it sees.

 ```
 my-git-project $ git status
 On branch master

-Initial commit
+No commits yet

 Untracked files:
   (use "git add <file>..." to include in what will be committed)